WaydeHerman/Expected_Goals/README.md

    python JSON_to_raw.py
    ```

-   This will extract the individual shot data from the JSON files.
-There is a
+   This will extract the individual shot data from the scraped JSON files.
+There
-   JSON file for each season in each of the top five european leagues, namely
+   is a JSON file for each season in each of the top five european leagues, namely
    'Premier League', 'Serie A', 'La Liga', 'Bundesila', and 'Ligue 1'.
 The output
    of these are stored in the `Data/raw` directory as `shots_league_season.csv`.